jpangborn/Railscasts-for-Toad/README.md

 # Railscasts for Toad for Oracle

-Railscasts Color scheme for Toad for Oracle.
+Railscasts color scheme for Toad for Oracle.
 Based on RailsCasts Theme by Ryan Bates (http://railscasts.com/ and the SublimeText 2 version by rafamoreira (https://github.com/rafamoreira/sublime-text/tree/master/RailsCasts%20Colour%20Scheme)

 ## Installation